Impactworkers/iw-complaint-manager/README.md

 - `build/server`
 - `build/client`

-<<<<<<< Updated upstream
 ### Prettier and Lint

-This project supports `Prettier` and `ESLint` packages.
+###### This project supports `Prettier` and `ESLint` packages.
 When you run `yarn install` it will automatically install all necesaary dev dependency packages for you.
 If you have not installed in your Vscode ESLint and Prettier extensions, it will suggest you to install, and please do so..
 Without an extension these formatting packages won't work.

 #### Following Eslint command to lint your code and fix linting issues: